20 May SEO for Homecare Agencies

 SEO Tips For Home Health Agencies

-With the many time consuming things that go into operating a Home Healthcare agency, quite often administrators are hard pressed to find ways to attract new patients and grow their business.
-We recently visited one of our clients in the Florida area, and she was speaking about how they had just launched a website for their agency to market themselves better.
-One of the inevitable topics of course, was SEO, and how to implement some of the basics on a website that you may not have the budget to hire a firm to professionally handle.
-Quality SEO Tips for Home Health agencies can sometimes be hard to come by, but we will try to address some here in this blog.
+With the many time-consuming tasks that go into operating a Home Healthcare agency, quite often administrators are hard-pressed to find ways to attract new patients and grow their business.
+We recently visited an agency owner in the Florida area, and she was speaking about how they had just launched a website for their agency to market themselves better.
+One of the inevitable topics was SEO, and how to implement some of the basics on a website that you may not have the budget to hire a firm to professionally handle.
+Quality SEO Tips for Home Health agencies can sometimes be hard to come by, but let’s start with the basics.

-If you have a Facebook page, be sure and link to and from it on your website.
+The way that people interact with web content online often begins with social media.
+If you have a Facebook, Twitter, or Linkedin page, be sure and link to and from it on your website.
 The same concept goes with a YouTube channel.
-With YouTube’s free video editor and the plethora of inexpensive software available now, even creating a free video that highlights some pictures of your agency and nurses along with bullet points about the services you provide can help.
-A video placed on your site, on YouTube, on Facebook, and tweeted about provides good exposure and can drive traffic to your site for the search engines and for your potential clients.
+Recent studies show that people consume information online from videos at more than 3 times the rate of written content.
+With YouTube’s free video editor, iPhones and other mobile devices with video editing apps, and the plethora of inexpensive software available now, even creating a quick video that highlights some pictures of your agency, tips, or industry-relevant commentary along with bullet points about the services you provide can help.
+Brief 30 seconds videos about your agency, patient care, or fun social facts, can drive traffic to your social media business pages (yes, you should create them!) and your website.
+Timely videos placed on YouTube, Facebook, Linkedin, and Twitter will provide good exposure and drive traffic to your website for the search engines and for your potential clients.

-Keep in mind that SEO results grow over time.
-The results you see at six months should get even better with steady work at it in say, twelve months.
-Although you see results, and you may be happy with them, you must maintain them as well.
+SEO is not a short sprint, but a reliable marathon, as good results will yield growth over time.
+The results you see at six months should get even better with twelve months.
+Although you see results, and you may be happy with them, you must maintain activity.
 You shouldn’t just make a few good online advertising and SEO efforts and expect to stay on top indefinitely.
-It’s like going to the gym and hitting the weight room, once you reach a specific weight or muscle mass, you can’t just stop (or it may turn to fat in a few months!).
+If you have time, blogging and establishing yourself as a subject matter expert is a win for you with the search engines and for the readers.
+On the Linkedin platform, for example, you can write and post featured articles easily.

-If you are a smaller agency and you have no money to invest in SEO, or you’ve only budgeted for one-time SEO work remember that it is still a content driven game above all else.
+There are a large number of paid SEO programs, services, individuals, and more out there in the market.
+If you are a smaller agency and you lack the budget to invest in SEO, or you’ve only budgeted for one-time SEO optimization work, remember that SEO is still a content-driven game above all else.
 SEO is a long-term marketing strategy, and it is worth doing for your business.
-Make sure you try to consistently invest a little time, and as your business grows, you’ll be happy you did.
+Try to consistently invest a little time, and as your business grows, you’ll be happy you did.

 The Alora Homecare Software Blog

-Read the Alora blog for industry news, including recent news, articles and commentaries, as well as other issues that pertain to Homecare in the U.S and beyond.
-For more information on receiving Medicaid Relief Fund payments, Home Health Software, other blog topics, questions and feedback, please send us an email to HomeHealthSoftware@Alorahealth.com
+Read the Alora blog for industry news, including recent news, articles, and commentaries, as well as other issues that pertain to Homecare in the U.S and beyond.
+For more information on receiving Search engine optimization, Home Health Software, other blog topics, questions, and feedback, please send us an email to HomeHealthSoftware@Alorahealth.com